learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 `httpserver` says:

 `Your server is running at 67.205.152.27:59976`

+> **ASIDE**: For our example, our server is running at 67.205.152.27:59976 but keep in mind that yours could be different.

 Open up another browser tab, paste that web site address and add the file I wish to view after a `/`.
 We want to view `my_list.html`, so in my example, I'll be